Division and Competences Explained

 Local government in city districts

-Bratislava is divided into seventeen city boroughs for the purposes of self-government.
-These boroughs are legal entities which manage entrusted property and financial resources under the conditions laid down by the Bratislava Act and the Statute of the Capital City.
-Each borough has its own mayor, local council and municipal office.
+Bratislava is divided into seventeen city districts.
+These districts are legal entities which manage entrusted property and financial resources under the conditions laid down by the Bratislava Act and the Statute of the Capital City.
+Each district has its own district´s mayor, local council and municipal office.
+Administrative activities and conditions for the operation of local bodies - the distric´s mayor and the local council are carried out by the local office.

 Mayor and City Council

-The mayor is the statutory of the city district, he represents it and represents it externally.
-He manages the activities of the city district office and conducts the meetings of the local council.
-He/she signs all decisions issued by the city district, unless he entrusts another employee of the city district in accordance with the law.
+The district´s mayor is the statutory representative of the city district, represents it externally, and acts on its behalf.
+The district´s mayor manage the activities of the city district office and preside over the meetings of the local council.
+The district´s mayor also sign all decisions issued by the city district, unless he or she delegate this authority to another city district employee in accordance with the law.

 Local councils decide on significant issues of local importance such as: